ktp-forked-repos/quickdot/README.md

 graphviz, quicklisp

 ### Use:
-Paste the code in a common lisp repl and then write (quickdot) and pulse enter
+load the file quickdot.lisp or paste the code in a common lisp repl and write:
+(quickdot)

 ### Produces:
 A file quick.gv in your homedir with the relationships among systems (system dependencies)